fbpx

 The cost of a virtual receptionist can vary greatly depending on how much time they’re on the phone, the amount of tasks they are responsible for, and the billing structure.

-There are several ways you may be billed:
+There are several ways you may be billed with virtual receptionist pricing models:

 • Hourly